 Bruce A. McPheron

-Bruce A. McPheron became Ohio State’s chief academic officer on December 2, 2015.
-As interim executive vice president and provost, he oversees the administration, coordination, and development of all academic functions of the university.
+Bruce A. McPheron became Ohio State’s permanent chief academic officer on June 1, 2016, after serving in an interim capacity since December 2, 2015.
+As executive vice president and provost, he oversees the administration, coordination, and development of all academic functions of the university.
 Previously, he had served as the vice president for agricultural administration and dean of the College of Food, Agricultural, and Environmental Sciences, beginning his appointment in November, 2012.
 He joined The Ohio State University after serving for three and one-half years as Dean of Penn State University’s College of Agricultural Sciences.
 McPheron received his BS degree from The Ohio State University and his MS and PhD degrees from the University of Illinois.
 He served as the 2013-14 chair of the Policy Board of Directors of Agriculture for the Association of Public and Land-Grant Universities.
 Currently, Dr. McPheron is a member of the Discovery Theme executive team and leads the university’s Food Production and Security theme.

 In his previous role, Dr. McPheron had leadership responsibility for over 2,100 faculty, staff and student employees across the state and more than 3,700 graduate and undergraduate students on the Columbus and Wooster campuses.
 His administrative leadership portfolio also included the research and outreach arms of the college, including Ohio State University Extension and the Ohio Agricultural Research and Development Center.